spiral-software/spiral-software/Contributing.md

       > upstream	https://github.com/spiral-software/spiral-software.git (push)
 ```

-Now, you can keep your fork synced with the upstream repository, using git:
+Now, you can keep your fork synced with the upstream repository, using **git**:
 ```
 git fetch upstream                    ## pulls any updates from upstream to local branch called upstream/master git branch <your_branch>              ## create a unique branch for your changes